 Other ways to ensure consistency around your in-store decor is to employ the same architectural firm to provide a CAD drawing of every store and use the same shopfitters where possible.

 Meanwhile, buy tiles and other floor decors in bulk to ensure consistent colouring.
 It’s here where attention to detail counts.

 Together with your shelving and decor, you must establish consistency around your store layout.

 You can do that by developing a floor plan blueprint specific to one of your stores in a given cluster.
-Once you have completed that task, you can look to model all of your stores in that cluster off the blueprint to maintain consistency.
+Once you have completed that task, you can model all of your stores in that cluster on the blueprint to maintain consistency.

 Of course, you do need to consider your retail format.

 For example, if you’re a supermarket, you’re unlikely ever to have a free-flow layout.
 Likewise, if you’re a clothing store, it’s probably not a good idea to have a grid layout.

 It’s also worth pointing out that changing the layout from what your customer subliminally wants will cause confusion.
 It will also lead to customers leaving your store.

 It may sound strange to argue that opening an e-commerce store can increase in-store sales.
 But it’s true.

 That’s because it offers the opportunity for your customers to shop outside of your operational hours.
 More importantly, it’s convenient.